Wealthsimple is Canada’s largest robo-advisor known for its low-cost automated investment portfolios.

 Interest rates on savings accounts have been in the doldrums for the better part of a decade, with accounts at the Big 5 banks offering clients no ‘real’ returns when inflation is considered.

 What is Wealthsimple Save?

 The Wealthsimple Save account has been rebranded several times over the last few years.
 It began as the Wealthsimple Smart Savings account before being rebranded as Wealthsimple Cash and is now known as Wealthsimple Save.

 If you are interested in the peer-to-peer payment platform offered by Wealthsimple, you can learn more about it in my Wealthsimple Cash account review.

 Wealthsimple Save is a risk-free place to park your cash when you don’t need it immediately.
 As of this writing, it paid an interest rate much higher than some big banks.

-Wealthsimple Smart Savings – Features and Benefits
+Wealthsimple Save Features and Benefits

 - Lower fees (0.40% vs. the regular 0.50%) on your investment account.
-No fees are levied on Smart Savings.

 - Free tax-loss harvesting service.